 We are the data controller for all personal information that we collect and process in providing services to our clients, administrating our business, engaging consultant lawyers and recruitment.

-The data controller is Nexa Law Limited (“we, us, our”) of Suite 7 Second Floor, 13 Church Street, Oswestry, SY11 2SU and we have overall responsibility for all personal information collected via this website.
+The data controller is Nexa Law Limited (“we, us, our”) of Office 1, The Church Offices, Salop Road, Oswestry, Shropshire, SY11 2NR and we have overall responsibility for all personal information collected via this website.

 We process (collect, store, use) personal information about lots of different people for different reasons.
 We process personal information about our clients, people who work with us to provide legal services, our staff, our consultant lawyers and other third parties we interact with either directly or through our website.